 “I played in front of 65,000 in the Estadio da Luz (against Benfica), I played in a cup final and I played against Porto in a 3-3 draw.
-We were the only team to take a point off them that season in their stadium.
+We were the only team to take a point off them that season in

 “But while that was fantastic you have to be able to have a life outside of football as well and that was the hardest thing for me.